aishamhn/CW2_CST1510/docs/README.md

 4. **CRUD Implementation:** Implement all four CRUD operations (Create, Read, Update, Delete) for **ALL THREE** domain tables.
 5. **Data Loading:** Use pandas to read the provided sample data (e.g., `cyber_incidents.csv`) and load it into the respective SQLite tables.

 **GitHub Deliverable:** A command-line script that uses the SQLite database for all user and domain data.
-Full CRUD functionality demonstrated via the command line for all three domains.
+Full CRUD functionality demonstrated via the command line.

 ---

 ### Week 9: Web Interface, MVC & Visualization

 **Theoretical Focus:** Web Application Architecture: Streamlit fundamentals, session state management, multi-page apps.
-Data Visualization with Plotly/Matplotlib and embedding charts in Streamlit.
+Data Visualization and embedding charts in Streamlit.
 **Practical Focus:** Streamlit Conversion & Master One Domain

 **Implementation Tasks:**